 The process is finalised when the 4 arrows and the middle green LED stop blinking green.
 Before going in operational mode, the detector will show its set sensitivity.
-This is shown by blinking the 4 arrows to the colour yellow, reflecting the % of selected obscuration/sensitivity.
+This is shown by blinking the 4 arrows.
+The number of blinks is, reflecting the % of selected obscuration/sensitivity.
 The key is; 1 blink = 25%, 2 blinks = 30%, 3 blinks = 40% and 4 blinks = 50%.
-After 5 seconds, the scenario will be repeated a second time and the arrows LEDs go out and the front OK LED blinks green.
+After 5 seconds, the scenario will be repeated a second time and than, the arrows LEDs go out and the front OK LED blinks green.
 The detector is now in operation and working correctly.